apache/spark/common/utils/src/main/resources/error/README.md

 ### SQLSTATE

-SQLSTATE is an mandatory portable error identifier across SQL engines.
+SQLSTATE is a mandatory portable error identifier across SQL engines.
-SQLSTATE comprises a 2-character category followed by a 3-character sub-category.
+SQLSTATE comprises a 2-character class followed by a 3-character sub-class.
 Spark prefers to re-use existing SQLSTATEs, preferably used by multiple vendors.
-For extension Spark claims the `K**` sub-category range.
+For extension Spark claims the `K**` sub-class range.
-If a new category is needed it will also claim the `K0` category.
+If a new class is needed it will also claim the `K0` class.

-Internal errors should use the `XX` category.
+Internal errors should use the `XX` class.
 You can subdivide internal errors by component.
 For example: The existing `XXKD0` is used for an internal analyzer error.

 #### Invariants